jakesnake2215/MatchStats/README.md

       + Already Exists when it is a user's first time being added to excel sheet, only need for updating stats for 'existing users'
   - Ability to merge names (i.e. when someone changes their name, add ability to combine stats in excel)
   - Improvements of Rating System to better tailor for what are looking for (Can also revert to Reaper's linear approximation of Siege GG rating system [https://www.youtube.com/watch?v=faoQZK2875Q])
+  - Look into ability to see defusal of bomb, doesnt seem clear in the json files

 New Functions to Implement
   - Implement ability to combine different map stats into one list of ratings (Same 10 Players only)